hecatia-elegua/bilge/README.md

 The often used and very inspiring [`modular-bitfield`](https://github.com/robbepop/modular-bitfield) has a few
 problems:
-- it is unmaintained and has a quirky structure
+- (it is unmaintained and has a quirky structure) somebody took over maintainership
 - constructors use the builder pattern
     - makes user code unreadable if you have many fields
     - can accidentally leave things uninitialized